Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Multi-transonicity in black hole accretion: retrospective and contemporary aspects

-The idea of shock formation in black hole accretion flow has however contested by some authors (see, e,g,. \cite{narayan_mahadevan_quataert} and references therein for a review).
+The idea of shock formation in black hole accretion flow has been, however, contested by some authors (see, e.g., \citep{narayan_mahadevan_quataert} and references therein for a review).
 Nevertheless, the issue of not finding shocks in such works perhaps lies in the fact that only one sonic point close to the black hole may usually be explored using the framework of the shock free advection dominated accretion flow solutions.

-At this point we would like to emphasize that the concept of low angular momentum (allowing the multi-transonicity and the shock formation) is not a theoretical abstraction.
-Rather for realistic astrophysical systems, such sub-Keplerian weakly rotating flows are exhibited in various physical situations, such as detached binary systems fed by accretion from OB stellar winds (\citep{ila-shu,liang-nolan}), semi-detached low-mass non-magnetic binaries (\citep{bisikalo}), and super-massive black holes fed by accretion from slowly rotating central stellar clusters (\citep{ila,ho} and references therein).
-Even for a standard Keplerian accretion disc, turbulence may produce such low angular momentum flow (see, e.g.,~\citep{igu}, and references therein).
+Also to be emphasized is that the concept of low angular momentum flow (capable of providing the favourable configuration of the formation of standing shock) is not a theoretical abstraction and sub-Keplerian flows are observed in nature as reality.
+Such flow configurations may be observed for detached binary systems fed by accretion from OB stellar winds \citep{ila-shu,liang-nolan}, semi-detached low-mass non-magnetic binaries \citep{bisikalo}, and super-massive black holes fed by accretion from slowly rotating central stellar clusters \citep[and references therein]{ila,ho}.
+Even for a standard Keplerian accretion disc, turbulence may produce such low angular momentum flow \citep[see, e.g.][and references therein]{igu}.

 Multi-transonicity in black hole accretion has been addressed using the general relativistic framework as well.
 The legacy of the pioneering contributions by \cite{bardeen-press-teukolski} and \cite{nt73} to study the general relativistic axisymmetric black hole accretion in the Kerr metric followed two different avenues, quite often in a non overlapping fashion.
-One school of thought essentially studied the transonic accretion without paying much attention to the appearance of the multi-transonicity and the formation of shock, but rather putting emphasis on other crucial behaviours of the flow, see, e.g., \cite{ll1994,rh1995,acgl1996, par96,pa97,gammie-popham,popham-gammie,takahashi2007,sadowski2009} and references therein.
+One school of thought essentially studied the transonic accretion without paying much attention to the appearance of the multi-transonicity and the formation of shock, but rather putting emphasis on other crucial behaviours of the flow, see, e.g., \cite{ll1994,rh1995,acgl1996, par96,pa97,gammie-popham,popham-gammie,takahashi2007,sadowski2009}, and references therein.